IsaMorphic/DATOneArchiver/README.md

 Here's a laundry list of missing features/information:

 * Graphical user interface
-* Support for more games and format variations (specifically TCS, LSW3 & TFA)
+* Support for more games and format variations (specifically TCS, LSW3, TFA, and non LSW cousins)
-* Support for more compression methods
+* Support for more compression methods (LZ2K, ZLIB, etc)
 * Hardware and emulation tests on the various versions of supported games.
-  *Open an issue if you happen to do some testing!*
+  [Open an issue](../../issues) if you happen to do some testing!